City-of-Helsinki/haitaton-ui/TESTING_SESSION_TERMINATION.md

 - **Notification doesn't appear**: Check that SessionTerminationHandler is properly mounted within GlobalNotificationProvider
 - **Logout doesn't occur**: Verify that the OIDC client is available and logout handler is set
 - **Wrong language**: Check the i18n configuration and language setting
+- **Tests fail**:
-- **Tests fail**: Ensure all mocks are properly set up and timing is handled correctly with fake timers
+  - Ensure all mocks are properly set up and timing is handled correctly with fake timers
+  - Verify MSW server uses the global test-server setup (not a separate server instance)
+  - Check that error codes are being detected using the Set-based lookup
+  - Ensure catch blocks properly validate expected errors with assertions